ananya99/LUNA/README.md

 <img src="https://github.com/mlbio-epfl/LUNA/blob/main/image/LUNA_Framework.png" width="1100" align="center">
 </p>

 **LUNA** is a Python package written in PyTorch designed to generate tissue structures by predicting the spatial locations of individual cells based on their gene expression profiles.
+LUNA is a generative diffusion model that learns cell embeddings that capture each cell's spatial position relative to others based on their gene expression profiles.
+During inference, LUNA starts with random Gaussian noise and reconstructs cell locations de novo, guided by spatial priors learned during training.

-### Training Input:
+Training Input:
 - A **gene expression matrix** and corresponding **cell coordinates** from spatial transcriptomics data, ideally accompanied by section information and cell class annotations.
 The input should be in `.csv` format.

-### Testing Input and Output:
+Testing Input and Output:
 - **Input**: A **gene expression matrix** for single cells in `.csv` format, which should have the same number of genes as the training data.
 - **Output**: Generated **2D spatial coordinates** of cells in the tissue, based on the input gene expression data, provided in `.csv` format.